Euripedes Constantino Miguel

-Euripedes Constantino Miguel Filho (born June 14, 1959) is a Brazilian psychiatrist and professor who is head of the Department of Psychiatry at FMUSP and associate adjunct professor at the Yale University School of Medicine.
+Euripedes Constantino Miguel Filho (born June 14, 1959) is a Brazilian psychiatrist and professor who is full professor of the Department of Psychiatry at FMUSP and associate adjunct professor at the Yale University School of Medicine.
 Between 2009 and 2019, he was an associate professor in the Department of Psychiatry at Duke University and, from 2009 to 2014, a research consultant at Massachusetts General Hospital, Harvard Medical School.

 As a researcher, he has published over 500 articles.
-These works have been cited more than 22,000 times, resulting in an h-index of 80.
-He has edited 22 books.
+These works have been cited more than 24,000 times, resulting in an h-index of 84.
+He has edited 24 books.
 He is a researcher at the São Paulo Research Foundation and a level 1A research productivity fellow at the National Council for Scientific and Technological Development.
 He coordinates the National Institute of Developmental Psychiatry and the National Center for Research and Innovation in Mental Health.

 Education

 After completing his pre-university education at Colégio São Luís, Miguel entered the School of Medicine at the University of São Paulo, in 1977.
 In 1979, he was president of the Associação Atlética Acadêmica Oswaldo Cruz.

 After completing his undergraduate degree, he entered the Medical Residency in General Psychiatry at the Psychiatry Institute of the Hospital das Clínicas, FMUSP.
 With his thesis concerning psychopathological changes in patients diagnosed with systemic lupus erythematosus, Dr. Miguel earned his doctorate under the supervision of Valentim Gentil Filho in 1992.

 Miguel completed a post-doctoral fellowship at Massachusetts General Hospital, Harvard Medical School, with Michael Jenike as his principal supervisor.